VirtusLab/unicorn/README.md

 /** Table definition for users. */
 class Users(tag: Tag) extends IdTable[UserId, User](tag, "USERS") {

+  // use this property if you want to change name of `id` column to uppercase
+  // you need this on H2 for example override val idColumnName = "ID"

   def email = column[String]("EMAIL", O.NotNull)

   def firstName = column[String]("FIRST_NAME", O.NotNull)